iotaledger/stronghold.rs/engine/new_runtime/README.md

 # Stronghold new runtime

-This crate provides multiple types of secure memories which implementation is abstracted behind two interfaces `ProtectedMemory` and `LockedMemory`.
+This crate provides multiple types of secure memory implementations, that are abstracted behind two interfaces `ProtectedMemory` and `LockedMemory`.
 These interfaces are both present in the file _src/locked_memory.rs_

 ## `ProtectedMemory`